AlaaShokry76/AlaaShokry76/README.md

 - 💻 Currently focusing on Full-Stack .NET Development

-- 🏆 In addition to my .NET Development skills, I'm also a competitive programmer and enjoy solving challenging problems.
-You can check out some of my solutions and coding challenges on my **[codeforces profile](https://codeforces.com/profile/_LOlly_)**
+- 🏆 In addition to my .NET Development skills, I'm also a competitive programmer and enjoy solving challenging problems, You can check out some of my solutions and coding challenges on my **[codeforces profile](https://codeforces.com/profile/_LOlly_)**

 - 🌟 Goals :Building innovative web applications Continuously enhancing technical skills to stay ahead in the tech world